What’s with the name Little Eater?

 I don’t live in Columbus, Ohio, how can I experience Little Eater and get my hands on your products?

 Follow us on instagram and sign up for our e-mailing list to receive recipes, vegetable tips and techniques.
 We share ideas each season and try to encourage you to cook with vegetables at home.
 We’ll also let you know as soon as we start selling granola, and some of our other grocery items online.
 Also, you can purchase The Vegetable Butcher by our founder Cara Mangini to prepare produce-inspired cuisine at home.
 And if you’re ever in Columbus, stop by and see us at the historic North Market or our Clintonville restaurant.

 Do you offer gift cards?

 Absolutely!
-Both the Little Eater restaurants and Produce & Provisions sell gift cards.
-You can purchase them in all of our shops or over the phone.
+Both the Little Eater restaurants sell gift cards.
+You can purchase them in both of our shops or over the phone.